pgxn/rfcs/text/0005-release-certification.md

 *   This pattern could make it more difficult for clients to install code from PGXN, especially if they incorrectly validate the signature.
-*   Some clients may choose not to implement the validation, potentially leaving users to think they have trusted, validated code when they may not.
+*   Some clients may choose not to implement validation, potentially leaving users to think they have trusted, validated code when they may not.

 ## Rationale and alternatives